 Our basic Startup Vitamins product launch campaign consists of the following:

 The Startup Vitamins style of communication is quite blunt.
-One of our main marketing channels is email – we try not to over-saturate our customers’ inboxes, but if we want to draw attention, we do it with short, image-based emails.
+One of our main product marketing channels is email – we try not to over-saturate our customers’ inboxes, but if we want to draw attention, we do it with short, image-based emails.

 No need to overdo it – an interesting product will sell itself.